Monday, December 23, 2024

 Vasily Pavlovich Listovnichy is not deprived of the museum’s attention - the first floor of the building preserves his memory.

 “Here is a corner dedicated to the Leafman.
 Here is a photo of his workshop.
 Here is a painting painted by his daughter Inna.
-Notes copied by the hand of his wife Yadviga Viktorovna.
+Notes transcribed by the hand of his wife Yadviga Viktorovna.
 Vasily Listovnichy bought this house in 1909, when the Bulgakovs had been living in it for three years, and kept the first floor for himself - at the request of Varvara Mikhailovna, the mother of Mikhail Bulgakov,” says Anna Putova.
 According to her, the general public learned about Listovnichy’s personality thanks to exhibitions and publications of the Bulgakov Museum, which has been developing this topic for many years.

 In 2021, on the 80th anniversary of the Babi Yar tragedy, the museum held the exhibition “The House that Saves,” which told about two families of Jewish rescuers associated with the Bulgakovs.
 The first is the already mentioned Glagolevs-Egorichevs.
 The second is the Listovnichi-Konchakovsky family, the owners of the house.
 They were awarded the honorary title established by the Jewish Council of Ukraine: the righteous of Babyn Yar